azarowj/kickstarter-analysis/README.md

 # kickstarter-analysis
-##Performing analysis on Kickstarter data to uncover trends
+## Performing analysis on Kickstarter data to uncover trends

 Overview:
 Throughout this module we have been following Louise and her fundraising project for her play *Fever*.
 She has now come close to her fundraising goal and she wants to know how other campaigns did in relation to their launch dates and funding goals.
 We will analyze the dataset to determine this for her.

 Analysis and Challenges:
+I created a pivot table to determine outcomes of kickstarter projects related to theater based on the month that the kickstarter was launched.
+I then compiled this information into a line chart.

 What are two conclusions you can draw about the Theater Outcomes by Launch Date?